+Part I

-Part I expresses the purpose of College of Nursing and the philosophy, purposes and objectives of the Associate Degree Nursing Program.
+Expresses the purpose of College of Nursing and the philosophy, purposes and objectives of the Degree of Nursing Program.
 These beliefs provide a basis for the curriculum and learning activities of the nursing programs.

+Part II

-Part II describes the conceptual framework of the curriculum, the curriculum plan and course offerings along with corresponding descriptions.
+Describes the conceptual framework of the curriculum, the curriculum plan and course offerings along with corresponding descriptions.

+Part III

-Part III describes the policies of the nursing programs and pertinent information, which serves as a guideline for nursing students upon entrance into the program and during their progression through the program.
+Describes the policies of the nursing programs and pertinent information, which serves as a guideline for nursing students upon entrance into the program and during their progression through the program.